Tree Stewards

 Upcoming Trainings

-This FREE day-long training will include information on tree selection, planting, and pruning young trees.
-Participants will also learn how to communicate about trees with their neighbors and how to engage in their Tacoma neighborhood in tree planting and utilize or promote Green Blocks: Hilltop event.
+This FREE day-long training will include information on how to communicate about trees with their neighbors and how to engage in their Tacoma neighborhood in tree planting and utilize or promote different planting programs.

 Up to 20 tree stewards will receive the skills they need to take local actions and engage with their communities about sustainability and stewardship.